cparsell/music-spider/README.md

 ## Setup Outline
 1. Copy [template Google Spreadsheet](https://docs.google.com/spreadsheets/d/1H4pvSK4jpRikHO11PtpJGSdycpVmM566XLQzRot4E_g/edit?usp=sharing) to your drive
 2. Set up API keys for ([Spotify API](https://developer.spotify.com/dashboard/applications), [Ticketmaster](https://developer.ticketmaster.com/)).
 Put keys in `config.gs` file.
 In the config file, you can also change settings to your liking.
-3. Deploy as web app.
-Run it in browser.
+3. **Deploy as web app**.
+4. Run the deployed webapp in browser.
-4. Copy URI **given IN BOLD in web app** into Spotiy App settings under Redirect URI (STEP 3) NOTE: Do NOT use URL!
+5. Copy URI **given IN BOLD in web app** into Spotiy App settings under Redirect URI (STEP 3) NOTE: Do NOT use URL!
 It is different for me at least.
 Save.
 3. Set up triggers in Apps Script

 ## Setup, step by step